MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 ### Next step
 <!--include links to topics in cross-refs    -->

 System and custom relationships are used in the **Segment Editor page** to create segments based on multiple data sources that are no longer siloed.
-Visit the **Segments section** to learn more.
+Visit the **Segments** section to learn more.
 Alternatively, you might want to define activities in your data.
-Visit the **Activities section**.
+Visit the **Activities** section.